 Structure your perspective, just as in a discussion, so that the best material lies before a post.

-Essay forms and scholarly writing have given scientists who are seeking to express by opinions a huge disadvantage.
-In high school English, however seldom op-eds are used for the form of the summary, the point, the point and the major thesis.
+Essay forms and scholarly writing have given scientists who are seeking to express my opinions a huge disadvantage.
+In high school English, however seldom op-eds are used for the form of the summary, the point, the point, and the major thesis.

 In informal discussions, we suggest the most thrilling stuff unconsciously, first to maintain our mates' attention.
 Reporters are using the same method of writing articles when long experience and study teaches them this is the route to hold readers' interest.
 It's official and known as the inverted pyramid format.

 So, think of how you speak to your mates as you post, which leads us to…

 Journalists and popular authors choose active voices so they are straightforward and the public is involved.
 Unfortunately, research papers require passive voice and technical words.